openstack/ironic/doc/source/admin/boot-from-volume.rst

 the user in advance.

-Records of volume targets are removed upon the node being undeployed, and as such are not presistent across deployments.
+Records of volume targets are removed upon the node being undeployed, and as such are not persistent across deployments.

 Cinder Multi-attach
 -------------------